Data protection policy

 Subject to a request for deletion, the data will be stored for as long as we need the data to send the newsletter.
 The data will be deleted if you unsubscribe from the newsletter, or if a newsletter is reported as undeliverable more than three (3) times, or if we generally stop sending out the newsletter you subscribed to.

 You can unsubscribe from the newsletter at any time by using the unsubscribe link provided at the end of each newsletter (“unsubscribe”.
 The explanations regarding the right of revocation can be found here [Sprungmarke einfügen] and also apply.

 6.1 Description and scope of data processing

-You can use the e-mail address email@example.com provided on our website to contact us electronically.
+We provide the e-mail address email@example.com through wich you may contact us electronically.
 If you make use of this option, the data sent by you along with the email will be transmitted to us and stored.
-What data is transmitted and collected this way depends partly on your e-mail program, but usually contain the following data of the sender:
+What data is transmitted and collected this way depends partly on your e-mail program, but usually contains the following data of the sender:

 - e-mail address